FBW32/33-PB-arrays-loops/README.md

 * // 6 is a factor of 12 (6 * 2 = 12)
 * // 12 is a factor of 36 (12 * 3 = 36)

-Create a program that determines whether or not a given array is a factor chain using a while loop.
+Create a program that determines whether or not a given array is a factor chain using a do while loop.
 * Examples
 * [1, 2, 4, 8, 16, 32] ➞ true
 * [1, 1, 1, 1, 1, 1] ➞ true